 NPIC is committed to making science-based information available to the public and professionals using appropriate and timely technologies.
-On this page, you will find our collection of web applications that have been optimized for use with mobile devices.
-Developed in HTML5, they are compatible with iPhone, Android, and other phones and tablets.
+On this page, you will find our collection of web applications.

-Web apps work within a browser such as Safari, Firefox, Internet Explorer, or Chrome.
+Web apps work within common desktop and mobile browsers such as Safari, Firefox, Internet Explorer, or Chrome.
 Simply visit the web page hyperlinked below to use the app whenever you like.
 Bookmark the app or this hub page for future use.
 This way, you'll never have to download updates.
 They will happen automatically.